 Another basic strategy for settling your debt is checking the statute of limitations in your state.
 After a certain point, your debt may be too old to even collect on anymore.
 Because the timeline varies depending on where you live, check specifically for where you live.

-You’re in luck if the statute of limitations has passed because then you can inform the collector that they have no right to take you to court to pay the money — the debt has become uncollectable.
+You’re in luck if the statute of limitations has passed because then you can inform the debt collector that they have no right to take you to court to pay the money — the debt has become uncollectable.

 The older your debt is, the less you can offer, especially if you’re inching closer towards the statute of limitations.
 That’s why it never hurts to start low in the negotiation process — it’s a completely different ballgame than working with the original creditor.